Skatteetaten/mockwebserver-extensions-kotlin/README.md

 This project was split out form [mockmvc-extensions-kotlin](http://github.com/Skatteetaten/mockmvc-extensions-kotlin) since we needed an extension without spring-web.

+The code for this project is developed and built from and internal repository and synced to github for releases.

 ## Custom Dispatcher DSL
 An alternate way of mocking is by using our httpMockServer dsl that uses a custom dispatcher.
 ```